devdogio/Quest-System-Pro-Docs/docs/GettingStarted.md

 Triggers are used to create objects in the world that can trigger a window or action.
 In Quest System Pro these triggers are used to start quests at NPC's, dialogues and more.

 The triggers require 2 things to work, the actual trigger, and the player to calculate the distance to the trigger.
 [More about triggers here.](Misc/Triggers.md)

+## 6. Demo UI

+To display UI you have to add a canvas (DialogueUI for dialogues and QuestUI for quests).
+There's default prefabs that you can use under Assets/Devdog/QuestSystemPro/Designs/RPGStyle/WindowPrefabs

+Make sure your windows are inside a canvas.
+If you do not already have a canvas create one in your scene by going to Create / UI / Canvas; Then place the prefabs inside this newly created canvas object.